EmergingMarketWatch

 • Last Decision: Hold (October 9, 2024)

-At its October 9 meeting, the Reserve Bank of India's Monetary Policy Committee (MPC) voted unanimously to maintain the benchmark repo rate at 6.5%, alongside holding the standing deposit facility (SDF) rate steady at 6.25% and the marginal standing facility (MSF) rate at 6.75%.
-This session marked the debut of the newly appointed external members, whose contributions brought a novel dimension to the deliberations.
+At its December 6 meeting, the Reserve Bank of India's Monetary Policy Committee (MPC) voted to maintain the benchmark repo rate at 6.5%, alongside holding the standing deposit facility (SDF) rate steady at 6.25% and the marginal standing facility (MSF) rate at 6.75%.
+Four MPC members voted to maintain the repo rate at 6.50%, while two members preferred a 25bps cut.
+The committee unanimously supported continuing the neutral monetary stance to achieve inflation targets and bolster growth prospects.
+This session follows the debut rate decision of the newly appointed external members in October, whose contributions brought a novel dimension to the deliberations.
+While the RBI had switched its stance to neutral in the meeting paving way for rate cuts in December, this was deferred given the breach of the 6% inflation target in October.

 The Monetary Policy Committee (MPC) reaffirmed its commitment to the medium-term inflation target of 4%, underscoring the need for vigilance in the face of price volatility.
 Governor Shaktikanta Das flagged geopolitical tensions, fluctuating global oil prices, and domestic food supply disruptions as key risks to the inflation outlook.
-With October's Consumer Price Index (CPI) inflation climbing to 6.21% y/y, the Reserve Bank of India (RBI) is expected to adopt a cautious tone, indicating that rate cuts are unlikely in the near future as it prioritises price stability.
+With October's Consumer Price Index (CPI) inflation climbing to 6.21% y/y, the Reserve Bank of India (RBI) voted to err on the side of caution.
+However, the recent real GDP data for Q2 revealed strong deceleration in economic activity , which prompted a 50bps cut in the cash reserve ratio to 4%.

 Economic Growth